duckdb/duckdb-web/docs/archive/0.8/sql/data_types/text.md

 ---
+blurb: In DuckDB, strings can be stored in the VARCHAR field.
+expanded: Data Types
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/sql/data_types/text
+selected: Documentation/Data Types/Text
 title: Text Types
-selected: Documentation/Data Types/Text
-expanded: Data Types
-blurb: In DuckDB, strings can be stored in the VARCHAR field.
 ---

 In DuckDB, strings can be stored in the `VARCHAR` field.

 | Name | Aliases | Description |